 I am senior lecturer in health and disease of companion animals, especially dogs and cats, with a special responsibility for extension.
-I am head of the Department of Reproduction at the Department of Clinical Sciences at SLU.
 I share my time between extension, research, teaching and clinical work.

-Teaching veterinary students is an important part of my work, and I teach within the course in veterinary clinical pathology.
+Teaching veterinary students is an important part of my work, and I teach within the course in veterinary clinical pathology and within the course in Reproduction.
 In addition, I supervise veterinary students working with their master theses.

-My research focus is reproductive endocrinology, especially anti-Mullerian hormone (AMH), and challenges in immunological diagnostics.
-I have a general interest in reproduction and diagnostics.
+My research focus is reproductive endocrinology, especially in dogs.
+I have a specific interest in anti-Mullerian hormone (AMH), challenges in immunological diagnostics, and feline diabetes mellitus.

 Specific projects in which I also supervises PhD students: